idlemoor/distcc-tools/README.md

 #### Configuring ccache

-ccache is not enabled by default.
-It can consume large amounts of storage, and one-off compilation (e.g. successfully building a package from SlackBuilds.org) is typically 15% slower than without ccache.
+**ccache is not enabled by default**.
+It can consume large amounts of storage, and one-off compilation (e.g. successfully building a package from SlackBuilds.org) is typically 15% slower.
+You will only benefit from enabling ccache if you compile the same source multiple times.

 * To enable ccache permanently, please edit the ccache system config file /etc/ccache.conf -- change the line 'disable = true' to 'disable = false'.